medmonds19/latin102portfolio/quiz1.md

 2. Centaurs *were being killed by Hercules*.
 (Use the perfect tense) interfectae sunt
 3. Centaurs *were killed by Hercules*.
 (Use the perfect tense) interfecerunt
 4. When Hercules *killed* the Centaurs, he carried off Deianira.
 (Emphasize the circumstance, not the timing, of what Hercules did.) interficiat
-5. At the moment when Deianira *saw* Hercules’ garment burst into flames, she realized the Centaur had lied to her.
+5. At the moment when Deianira *saw* Hercules’ garment burst into flames, she realized the Centaur had lied to her. vidit
-6. Hercules *led* Deianira in marriage (i.e., he married her).
+6. Hercules *led* Deianira in marriage (i.e., he married her). duxit
-7. Hercules repeatedly *asked* Eurytus for permission to marry Iole
+7. Hercules repeatedly *asked* Eurytus for permission to marry Iole. rogabat